gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 - **calcContentDisposition**: Calculate content disposition for media streams even if already available.
 Default is `false`.
 - **quoteSearch**: Specifies if search expression is quoted automatically.
 Default is `true`.
 - **fixDraftRequests**: Specifies if unsupported draft requests are converted to a working version.
 Default is `false`.
+- **changesetDeviationLogLevel**: Log level of batch changeset content-id deviation logs (none, debug, info, warn, error).
+Default is `'info'`.

 > All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration
-> under section `cds.cov2ap` and accessed via `cds.env.cov2ap`.
+> under section `cds.cov2ap` and accessed during runtime via `cds.env.cov2ap`.

-> Option `cds.env.odata.v2proxy.urlpath` is available to specify an OData V2 proxy url path
+> Option `cds.odata.v2proxy.urlpath` is available to specify an OData V2 proxy url path
 > different from default `/v2` for CDS core.

 ## Advanced